konecnyjakub/mytester/README.md

 If you have correctly configured Composer to autoload your test suites and use optimized autoloader, you are all set.
 If Composer cannot find them, install package nette/robot-loader and it will be used to find and load them.

 By default, all test suites found in the folder are run but it is possible to choose only some to run.
-Currently the only way is through groups, you assign a test suite to one or more groups and then name the group(s) that should be run or omitted.
+One way is through groups, you assign a test suite to one or more groups and then name the group(s) that should be run or omitted.
 Examples:

 ```php
 declare(strict_types=1);